50 Years of the Helping Hand

 Basic Guidelines for Net Operation

-Net Control Stations (NCS): - - KJ6MS - - KO7V - - KB9AZZ - - W4MTS - -
+Net Control Stations (NCS): - - KJ6MS - - KO7V - - KC5K - - KN6Z - -

 When checking into the Triple H Net, give your call, name, QTH and State (Country or Province).
 Please refrain from the use of phrases like 'check-in', 'break', 'query', etc., as this slows down the Net.
 If several say "check-in" at the same time when the NCS asks for your callsign, there will be more than one callsign to copy.
-Please, only use your callsign as you attempt to check-in, relay, break or query the Net.
+Please, only use your callsign as you attempt to check-in, relay, break or query the net.
 Note that check-ins are taken by USA call districts, but DX can call in at any time.
 Regardless of the number in your callsign, check-in with the call district you reside/are located in; i.e., if you have a #3 in your callsign, but reside in the state of Minnesota (call district 10) check-in only when the 10th district has been called for check-ins.
-If you have something for the entire net, just give your call and net control will pick you up.
+If you have something for the entire net, just give your call and Net Control will pick you up.
 This directed net deals with DX and "Worked All States" contacts, therefore it does not handle any traffic (except in an emergency), and operates from a compiled list.
-When your turn comes, you may complete 2 calls with up to 3 attempts, or as directed by the NCS: do exchange reports and your name.
+When your turn comes, you may complete 1 call with up to 2 attempts, or as directed by the NCS: do exchange reports and your name.
 Rag chewing is not part of the net; short conversations can be made if and when the net is not too busy.
 If you ever wish to take a station (especially DX or a rare state) off the net frequency, you must receive the net control's permission and you must bring that station back to the net!
 NEVER relay a report: callsigns and names can be, but never ever the reports!
 Please refrain from asking for a rare DX station's QSL information.
 The info can be obtained later when the net is less busy.
 Do not talk to or acknowledge any of the 'lids' or QRM'ers on our frequency.
-A major problem that really troubles net control is that too many stations try to relay.
+A major problem that really troubles Net Control is that too many stations try to relay.
 Although net operation needs your help, relay only when recognized and directed to do so.
 ONLY give your callsign, don't just start relaying info.
 The NCS always designates specific relays: please, please let these stations do all necessary net operations.
 It's very rare that we need more than three relays!

 The Triple H Net Administrator/Secretary/Information Center